South East Wood Fuels Ltd

 - Independent advice and consulting services on wood heating and wood fuel supply chains

-Formed in 2004, our experienced team collectively has over 150 years of practical biomass wood energy experience.
+Formed in 2004, our experienced team collectively has over 160 years of practical biomass wood energy experience.
 We are passionate about wood fuel heating, wood pellet and wood chip supply.
-We believe that wood fuel heating will be a key form of renewable energy in the future, used increasingly to produce heat for UK organisations and businesses.
-This will also contribute to meeting climate change targets and reducing carbon in the atmosphere
+Since the introduction of the Renewable Heat Incentive (RHI) in 2011, the volume of wood heating boilers and the size of wood fuel market has grown dramatically.
+Despite reductions in RHI tariffs we see steady growth in this market.
+This will contribute to meeting climate change targets and reducing carbon in the atmosphere.

 We successfully supply wood fuel and advice services to a range of companies and organisations including: private estates, Government organisations, local authorities, colleges, schools, district heating schemes, housing developers, architects and mechanical and electrical (M&E) engineers and consultants.

 Julian Morgan-Jones, Managing Director is responsible for setting the strategic direction of the business and for all sales and marketing activities.
 He has been with the company from its inception in 2004 but joined as MD in Sept 2007.
-Julian is a long term wood heating pioneer and enthusiast.
-Prior to helping set-up SEWF Julian was a wood boiler owner and hence a real world biomass customer for one of the first wood boilers in the South East for a private housing estate -over 14 years ago.
-Julian has built up significant practical expertise and knows what it is like to be an end user.
-He is committed to providing high quality fuel supply, wood heating advice and great customer care.
+Julian has built up significant practical expertise and is committed to providing high quality fuel supply, wood heating advice and great customer care.
 He has overseen the development of SEWF from a start-up to the leading provider of wood fuels and independent wood heating advice to clients in the south east.
-Prior to South East Wood Fuels, Julian worked as an IT specialist and senior consultant for EDS (now part of Hewlett Packard) providing services to central goverment departments and major commercial clients.
+Julian has chaired the Wood Heat Association for the past three years and sits on the Biomass Suppliers List (BSL) Advisory Panel.

-Stewart Boyle, Consulting, heads up our consulting and advisory service.
-He has spent close to a decade working in biomass consultancy, technical sales of boiler systems and wood pellets, and wood chip and wood fuel market development.
+Stewart Boyle, Consulting, heads up our consulting and advisory service – now renamed Vert Energy Associates (see www.vertenergyassociates.co.uk).
+He has spent well over a decade working in biomass consultancy, technical sales of boiler systems and wood pellets, and wood chip and wood fuel market development.
 Previously he was a climate change and environmental journalist.
-He is responsible for conducting and managing our consulting projects often in association with other independent wood heating, biomass or specific technical specialists and has carried out many biomass feasibility studies, wood fuel assessments and been involved in the development of ESCOs for the biomass market.
+He is responsible for conducting and managing our consulting projects often in association with other independent wood heating, biomass or specific technical specialists and has carried out many biomass feasibility studies, wood fuel assessments, district heating evaluation and been involved in the development of ESCOs for the biomass market.

 Jeremy Hinton (for George Meyrick) Julian Morgan-Jones (M.D.)
 Alastair Beddall, Mark Burrell (Chairman), John Leigh-Pemberton, William Hamer.

-John Leigh-Pemberton is a is a successful farmer and forester in North Kent.
-His Kent-based firm, Torry Hill Chestnut Fencing, manufactures traditional and contemporary chestnut fencing products using chestnut wood grown on the Torry Hill Farm estate and coppiced according to traditional methods.
-In 2010, the company was awarded two Forest Stewardship Council (FSC) certifications; the certificate for Forest Management, which means the woodland is maintained to the highest standards and also the 100% pure Chain of Custody certificate, which traces wood from the managed forests through all stages of processing and distribution.
+John Leigh-Pemberton is a successful farmer and forester in North Kent.
+His Kent-based firm, Torry Hill Chestnut Fencing, manufactures traditional and contemporary chestnut fencing products using chestnut wood grown on the Torry Hill Farm estate.
+In 2010, the company was awarded two Forest Stewardship Council (FSC) certifications.
 Torry Hill Chestnut Fencing is one of very few fencing companies in the UK to grow, process and supply FSC certified wood.
-The business had been manufacturing and supplying high grade wood chip for six years.
-Chipwood, predominantly sweet chestnut, is all sourced locally from traditionally managed coppice woodlands.www.torryhill.co.uk
+The business has been manufacturing and supplying high grade wood chip for nine years.
+Chip wood, predominantly sweet chestnut, is all sourced locally from traditionally managed coppice woodlands. www.torryhill.co.uk

 George W. Meyrick has been a leading climate change lawyer and holds a Master’s degree in Public International Law.
-He has published a number of articles with leading market journals, Environmental Finance and Carbon Finance.
-He is the managing director of Energy and Environment Business Services.
-His company EEBS was established in 2003 and has offices in London, North Wales and Hampshire.
-The company’s focus is to invest in a portfolio of small to medium scale renewable energy assets including Biomass, AD, Solar, Wind and Hydro Electric Power.
-EEBS already has a long term interest in a biomass pelleting business and is now keen to back SEWF on the woodchip end of the market.www.eebs.com
+He is the managing director of Energy and Environment Business Services (EEBS).
+The company’s focus has been to invest in a portfolio of small to medium scale renewable energy assets including Biomass, AD, Solar, Wind and Hydro Electric Power. www.eebs.com

 What areas do you supply to? +